 A final (long-term) domestic violence protective order can:

-- Order the abuser not to commit or threaten to commit domestic violence, stalking, or harassment; (Note: This protection can remain in effect longer than 1 year - until “further order of the court”);
+- order the abuser not to commit or threaten to commit domestic violence, stalking, or harassment; Note: This protection can remain in effect longer than one year, until “further order of the court”;

-- Anything else the court determines is needed to protect you or your household members from further violence;
+- order anything else the court determines is needed to protect you or your household members from further violence;

-- Require the abuser to pay you back for medical expenses, counseling, shelter stay, and repair or replacement of damaged property; and/or
+- require the abuser to pay you back for medical expenses, counseling, shelter stay, and repair or replacement of damaged property; and